aws-samples/deep-learning-models/models/nlp/albert/README.md

 2. Download the datasets onto FSx.
 You will need English Wikipedia and BookCorpus, and helper scripts for downloading will be forthcoming.

-3. Create an Elastic Container Registry repository.
+3. Create an Amazon Elastic Container Registry (ECR) repository.
 Then build a Docker image from `docker/ngc_sagemaker.Dockerfile` and push it to ECR.

 ```bash
 export IMAGE=${ACCOUNT_ID}.dkr.ecr.us-east-1.amazonaws.com/${REPO}:ngc_tf21_sagemaker